rbrastad/lib-html-exporter/README.md

 # HTML Export library

-An Enonic XP library to export HTML to Excel and PDF.
+An Enonic XP library to export simple HTML with CSS to Excel and PDF.

 The library is built on top of https://github.com/alanhay/html-exporter with some modifications.